 - Click Create Checkpoint.
 A checkpoint along with its timestamp when it was created is displayed in the table below.
 You can use this checkpoint when you want to export the details of the checkpoint to a JSON file.

-The Export WAF Configuration File section allows you to export the checkpoint.
+The Export WAF Configuration File section allows you to export differential configurations from the created checkpoints.

 - Navigate to ADVANCED > Backups > Export WAF Configuration File.